FunPythonEC/uPy_Lewansoul_LX-16/README.md

 # uPy_Lewansoul_LX-16
 This is a library specific to be used in MicroPython, especifically for the ESP32 and ESP8266.
-However, it should work in any other board with uPy that has uart ports.
+However, it should work in any other board with uPy that has uart ports. ( In the current commit it might just work in ESP32 since `txbuf` in the initialization of `UART` is used.)

 This uPy script will be developed with the help of the following repository: https://github.com/maximkulkin/lewansoul-lx16a